Smokin Zo's BBQ

 Pitmaster Site Read

 For Saddlewood, Georgia, Smokin Zo’s uses local reference points to ask better host questions.
 If your event is school-adjacent with school or campus settings such as Lawrenceville Elementary School or Georgia Gwinnett College, we want to know the serving window, pickup flow, and whether guests need to move quickly.
 If it is a community-style gathering with worship or community settings such as Christian City Church Atlanta Inc., we want to know how people arrive, how long they stay, and where the BBQ line should sit.
-A good BBQ plan starts with listening, then matching the truck, buffet, or staffed line to the way guests will actually move.
+A good BBQ plan starts with listening, then matching the truck, Buffet, OR staffed line to the way guests will actually move.

 Coverage